 The APCLB has been created specifically for business lawyers.
 It is designed to provide law students with analytical tools necessary to understand the finance and economics that underlie the transactions and business structures that business lawyers design, negotiate, and implement.
 The APCLB supplies an accessible academic dimension to corporate law studies.
 The graduate business school curriculum covers basic techniques and practices of business without requiring students to dedicate the extended time necessary to earn an MBA degree.
 The Leonard N. Stern School of Business is a leading U.S. graduate business school.
 Its Finance Department, which is especially involved in the APCLB program, is consistently recognized as one of the leading centers for teaching and research in finance, banking, investments, and related fields.

-The Advanced Professional Certificate program is open to all students admitted to the LL.M. and J.D. programs.
+The Advanced Professional Certificate program is open to all students admitted to the LLM and JD programs.
 Interested graduate students should check the appropriate box on the application form.
-Students accepted to the LL.M. program who specify an interest in the Advanced Professional Certificate program will be contacted via email.
-Interested students should contact Harold Jennings via email at email@example.com or via phone at 212.998.0565.
+Students accepted to the LLM program who specify an interest in the Advanced Professional Certificate program will be contacted via email.
+Interested students should contact Harold Jennings via email at email@example.com or via phone at (212) 998-0565.
 Please note, NYU@NUS students will be issued an I-20 from NYU in order to enter the United States to complete the 9 credits taught in the summer session.
-The Optional Practical Training period and the APCLB are mutually exclusive.

-For those students who will study in New York City for the 2013-2014 academic year, the Advanced Professional Certificate Program in Law and Business is scheduled to begin on June 3, 2013 and end on July 25, 2013.
-For those students who will enroll in NYU@NUS for 2013-2014, the program will begin on June 2, 2014 and end on July 25, 2014.
+For those students who will study in New York City for the 2016-2017 academic year or are enrolled in NYU@NUS for 2015-2016, the Advanced Professional Certificate Program in Law and Business is scheduled to begin on June 20, 2016 and end on July 29, 2016.

 Overview of Courses

 - Financial Accounting and Reporting introduces students to accounting reports, which are an important means of communication with investors.
-This course focuses on the development, analysis and use of these report in addition to traditional introductory topics, other topics may include mergers and acquisitions, purchase and pooling, free cash flow and financial statement analysis.
+This course focuses on the development, analysis, and use of these reports in addition to traditional introductory topics; other topics may include mergers and acquisitions, purchase and pooling, free cash flow and financial statement analysis.
 3 credits.

 - Statistics and Data Analysis provides a survey of quantitative techniques applicable to decision making, with special regard to their roles in legal issues.
 Topics will include introduction to probability, statistical distributions (including binomial, Poisson, normal), statistical inference (estimation, prediction, and hypothesis tests), multivariate linear regression, correlation analysis, and statistical sampling.
 Examples will be drawn from problems from legal proceedings.
 3 credits.